zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 and to recommend the use of the correct `~` operator instead.

 This is not the only case of such detection.
 There are many.
-Here's another example, detecting accidental use of Perl 5's diamond operator:
+Here's another example, detecting accidental use of Perl 5's diamond operator, as well as several suggestions of what the programmer may have meant:

     while <> {}